isc-projects/kea/doc/sphinx/kea-messages.rst

     No subnet matches address: %1

 Logged at debug log level 40.
-A debug message issued when the server was unable to select a subnet using the specified address.
+This debug message is issued when the server was unable to select a subnet using the specified address.

 DHCPSRV_SUBNET4_SELECT_BY_INTERFACE_NO_MATCH